django/asgiref/specs/lifespan.rst

 Sent when the server has stopped accepting connections and closed all active connections.

+Alternatively this is sent by the application when it wants the server to gracefully shutdown.

 Keys:

 * ``type`` (*Unicode string*) --  ``"lifespan.shutdown"``.